-Salgian and Ballard [7] proposed to use responses to be obtained by convolving the input image with a set of steerable filters in order to localize the position of a traffic sign.
+Salgian adn Ballard [5] proposed to use responses to be obtained by convolving the input image with a set of steerable filters in order to localize the position of a traffic sign.
 This method is faster than the normalized correlation-based method, but it may be weak for the change of lighting conditions.

-Fig. 14 shows the template images of speed signs in the database.
-We use two thresholds for the correlation value to evaluate the appropriateness and the uniqueness of the recognition; that is, if the correlation value of the best candidate is above the first threshold and the ratio of correlation values for the best and the second best candidates is above the second threshold, the best candidate is considered to be identified.
+Fig. 9 shows the template images of speed signs in the database.
+We use two thresholds for the correlation value.
+If the correlation value of the best candidate is above the first threshold and the ratio of correlation values for the